bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned CSS from Jon Duckett's book, some experimentation in CodePen.

-**Thoughts** While CSS seems daunting so far (learning many new things not introduced in freeCodeCamp), I love seeing all the daily CSS images and it's super inspiring.
+**Thoughts**: While CSS seems daunting so far (learning many new things not introduced in freeCodeCamp), I love seeing all the daily CSS images and it's super inspiring.
 I definitely want to learn more of it.
 I'm slowly discovering just how extensive these languages are...

 **Link(s) to work**: NONE